 We’re Halfway Through the Year.
 How’s it Going?

-I know I always find myself wondering "how did we get here so quickly?!"
+Every year at this time I always find myself wondering: how did we get here so quickly?!

-It may feel hard to create time and space for reflection, but that actually makes it even more important, so that you can identify where to focus and what to de-prioritize.
+While it may feel hard to make space for reflection, that’s actually a sign that it’s especially important for you, so you can identify what to focus on, and what you need to de-prioritize.

-• Priorities: How have my priorities shifted since the beginning of this year?
-What implications does that have for my life and career?
+Priorities: How have my priorities shifted since the beginning of this year?
+What is most important to me now?
 Our personal and professional priorities are always shifting.
-This is a chance to do some thinking about what's most important to you now and how that should impact your plans for the rest of this year.
+Clarifying your top priorities is an important foundation to plan for the rest of the year.

-3. Proof: What have been my proudest accomplishments so far this year?
-These don’t have to be huge projects and they don't have to be work-related; what matters is that they were important to you.
-Once you have your list, look at themes across them and be sure to take a minute to celebrate what you have accomplished.
+Proof: What have been my proudest accomplishments so far this year?
+We tend to focus on what doesn’t go well, so it’s important to over-index on our successes.
+The things you list don’t have to be huge projects, and they don't have to be work-related; what matters is that they were important to you.
+Make a list of your wins, and then look for themes across them.
+And don’t forget to celebrate what you’ve accomplished so far this year!

-Set aside some time to reflect and do some free writing on these questions.
-There are no right or wrong answers here - this is a chance for you to do some deeper thinking on how the year has gone, celebrate your successes (so important!), and get directional clarity on what you want to prioritize for the rest of this year.
+Remember: there are no right or wrong answers here.
+This is a chance for you to do some deeper thinking on how the year has gone, and get directional clarity on what you want to prioritize for the rest of this year.

-2. Create a plan for the second half of the year
+2. Re-establish your goals for the second half of the year

 Building from your reflections above, pick no more than three main goals to focus on for the rest of the year.
 We suggest making at least one of those a personal goal, to ensure you're prioritizing things that are important to you outside of work too.